1abhi6/atm-system-python-oops/README.md

 # ATM system

-Basic ATM system to demonstrate the use of Class and Object in Python
+Basic ATM system to demonstrate the use of Class, Object and encapsulation in Python